 Other disorders where anxiety is present include post-traumatic stress disorder (PTSD), substance/medication-induced anxiety disorder, obsessive compulsive disorder (OCD), anxiety due to medical conditions (e.g. thyroid or heart problems), separation anxiety, and selective mutism.

-If you feel that you are experiencing any of the above, make sure you reach out to your GP, to our team of psychologists at Mind Matters or to your own psychologist to discuss a mental health plan that will enable you to shrink the frequency and severity of your anxiety.Back to all Posts
+Do you feel any of the above?
+Contact our team of psychologists at Mind Matters.
+We can discuss a mental health plan that’ll enable you to shrink the frequency and severity of your anxiety.Back to all Posts